The Average Cost of Adoption - What to Expect

 There are also adoption grants available from many different organizations.
 As hopeful adoptive parents, you can apply for these grants and loans to help ease the financial burden associated with the adoption process.
 While no one is giving grants that equal the average cost of an adoption, these grants can still be a big help.

-To learn more about the average cost of adoption, you can call 1-800-ADOPTION to speak with an adoption specialist.
-You can also request more free information about adoption at any time.
+To learn more about the average cost of adoption, request more free information.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.